Convergence analysis for the Barrett--Garcke--Nurnberg method of transport type for evolving curves: Introduction

 Along the convergence proof, we also show that the transport BGN velocity $(X_h^{m+1} - X_h^m)/\tau$ is consistent to the following elliptic velocity system on the exact curve $\Gamma$:

 which is the Euler-Lagrange equation of the following minimization problem:

 confirming the intrinsic tangential smoothing effect.

-To the best of our knowledge, our proof is the first to show the convergence of a fully discrete scheme for transport equations, standing out the significance of our results.
+To the best of our knowledge, our proof is the first to show the convergence of a fully discrete scheme for transport equations, standing out for the significance of our results.
 Meanwhile, this is the first convergence result for a BGN-type system -- a notable advancement beyond the one-line BGN scheme for curve shortening flow analyzed in \cite{BL24}.
 Moreover, the proposed method \eqref{eq:BGN_tr1}--\eqref{eq:BGN_tr2} only relies on pointwise evaluations of the velocity field $u$, making our method robust in the low-regularity regime.
 The results developed in this paper can hopefully be applied to moving interface problems driven by mean curvature \cite{BGN15a, BGN15b, DLY22} and surface diffusion \cite{BGN16,VRBZ11}.
+Exploring how to extend these results to higher dimensions will also be a key focus of future research.

 Regarding other convergence results of semidiscrete and fully discrete parametric finite element methods, we refer readers to \cite{DeckelnickDziuk, Deckelnick-Dziuk-2009,Li-2020-SINUM,Ye-Cui-SINUM, JSZ23} for curve shortening flow with $k=1$; \cite{BL24,Li-2020-SINUM} for curve shortening flow with $k\geq 2$; \cite{BL24FOCM,KLL19,BL22A,Li21} for mean curvature flow with $k\geq 2, 3$; \cite{KLL-Willmore} for Willmore flow with $k\geq 2$, and \cite{Bao-Zhao-2021-SINUM, Bao-Jiang-Wang-Zhao-2017, JL21, DLY22, BGN_survey} for unconditional stability results.